skip to content

 We continue to develop a successful integrated academic training programme.
 Integrated academic trainees are doctors training to become GPs or Consultants in Palliative Medicine who have protected time for research during their clinical training.
 Our Academic Clinical Fellows undertake predoctoral research, and several previous post-holders have gone on to pursue PhD research.
 Clinical Lecturers develop a programme of post-doctoral research, working to wards clinical-academic careers.

 We regularly run education days for GP Trainees in several centres in the East of England.
-Dr Anna Spathis holds national and international study days on the management of breathlessness.
+Dr Anna Spathis holds national study days on the management of breathlessness.

 Teaching team PalliMEG

 The teaching team is led by Dr Anna Spathis, Associate Professor of Palliative Care, Professor Stephen Barclay, Professor of Palliative Care, and Dr Simon Noah Etkind, Assistant Professor of Palliative Care.
-Dr Annabel Price and Dr Robert Brodrick are Associate Specialty Directors and Alice Cuttriss is our Teaching Coordinator.
-Clinical Teaching Fellows in Palliative Care (doctors in training posts seconded to our teaching team for one day per week for a year) are further members of our core teaching team: currently Dr Ellie Sharp.
-Colleagues from the PELiCam research team, the broader regional Palliative and End of Life Care community, patient and carers, ethicists, chaplains and professional actors all contribute to teaching sessions.
+Dr Annabel Price , Dr Robert Brodrick and Dr Gurpreet Gupta are Associate Specialty Directors and Alice Cuttriss & Anne Knight are our Teaching Coordinators.
+Colleagues from the regional Palliative and End of Life Care community, patient and carers, ethicists, chaplains and professional actors all contribute to teaching sessions.